One Appointment — Complete Information — Clear Path Forward

 Prostate Evaluation

 Most BPH patients see two or three doctors before anyone knows what's actually happening with their prostate.
-Dr. Childs has designed a different kind of appointment — one 60-minute visit that combines consultation, ultrasound, bladder exam, and urine flow testing, so you leave with a complete picture and a clear plan.
+Dr. Childs has designed a different kind of appointment — a comprehensive evaluation that combines consultation, ultrasound, bladder exam, and urine flow testing in a single visit, so you leave with a complete picture and a clear plan.

-60 minutes Ultrasound included Cystoscopy included Urine flow test included Same-day results & counseling
+Single-visit workup Ultrasound included Cystoscopy included Urine flow test included Same-day results & counseling Prior authorization obtained before your visit

 What's Included